gabrieledamone/DE4-OPT/README.md

 Execution time is noted at the end of the Matlab output.
 Last run time was approximately 3.52 seconds for **FminconInteriorPoint.m**, while 3.15 seconds for **SQPAlgorithm.m**.

+## Now it's your turn!

+Feel free to change the input values in the code for the **Paddler Strength** and the **Paddling Time** depending on your curiosity and determine what paddle specifications best fit your needs.